ekandikattu/CS4372/CNN/README.md

 ## 6. How to Run Code
 Use Google Colab
-1. Open the notebook Linear_Regression.ipynb in Colab
+1. Open the notebook Assignment3_CNN.ipynb in Colab
 2. Go to Runtime -> Run all

 ## 7. Contact